The First Friday Devotion was given to St. Margaret Mary Alacoque by Jesus who also gave her the Twelve Promises.

 On top of trying to keep the First Friday devotion, you can have a family holy hour that you keep at a regular time each week or month.
 For years and years we've had our holy hour right after Saturday morning Mass.

-It's been a great way to try to be sure to remember the First Saturday devotion and it's helped all our children keep both devotions.
+It's been a great way for our family to remember the First Saturday devotion.
+It has helped all our children make both devotions.

 Jesus made these promises to those who consecrate themselves and make reparation to His Sacred Heart: